gxl27/company/README.md

 ## Install

-For installation, it requires composer package management.
+For installation, it requires composer package management and npm

 So clone the repository and install the package with composer.